Pentwater secures funds to dredge sandy channel

 With over $100,000 to work with, Brown said he hopes to secure a dredging contract as soon as possible so sand can be removed in time for boating season.

 “We’re ecstatic.
-You can see the outpouring in the community,” he said, adding, “It’s overwhelming what we can do when we need to do something.”
+You can see the outpouring in the community,” he said.
+“It’s overwhelming what we can do when we need to do something.”

 The channel’s ideal depth is 12 feet, but it was measured at less than 4 feet deep in some areas on April 28.
 A channel that’s too shallow to safely use — or the perception of one — would be a major blow to the harbor town’s vitality and culture.